Since I moved to the US, I collected around 350 books. I love books and the thought of giving them up is not a pleasant thought.

 With the destructive book scanning method, the book is unbound (and most of the time in a destructive manner) before it gets scanned one sheet at a time.
 A paper stack cutter is used to cut the book’s spine which includes the book’s binding glue.

-This is the technique I will be explaining in this article, therefore I highly recommend watching this video by Masahiro Yamanari:
+This is the technique I will be explaining in this article, therefore I highly recommend watching this video:

 Non-destructive book scanning

 In this technique, the book’s binding is not removed and the book is scanned non-intrusively two pages at a time.
 For this method, you can use a regular flatbed scanner and slowly scan the book.

 The problem with the non-destructive/non-intrusive technique is that you need to turn the pages and this can be time consuming and dull (if this task is not fully automated).

 You can be creative with this technique and devise any mechanism you want.
 Some people use standalone camera or their phone’s camera with timed shots and a tripod to periodically take photos while the operator manually turn the pages in between intervals.

 After my research, the most economic and sustainable way for me to digitize my books was to go for the destructive book scanning method.
 This is the fastest method and requires a budget of no more than 530$ to digitize all my books now or in the future.

 Apart from needing a desktop or laptop computer to run the scanning software, you will need a scanner, paper stack cutter, cutting mat and a paper cutter.

 We will use the cutting mat in order to split thick books into two or more smaller book parts (the small parts will still have the binding on).
 For this task, I used the “Alvin Professional Self Healing Cutting Mat GREEN/BLACK (12×18)” from Amazon for less than 10$.

 The cutter is used with the cutting mat to split books into smaller book parts.
 For this task, I used “Darice Retractable Razor Knife Set, Assorted Color” from Amazon for 8$.